École secondaire Le Caron

-École secondaire Le Caron is the only French first language high school located in Penetanguishene, Ontario, Canada.
+École secondaire Le Caron is the only French-language high school located in Penetanguishene, Ontario, Canada.
 It serves the French population of Simcoe County, and it is managed by Conseil scolaire Viamonde.

 Early history

-Since 1976, the Simcoe County School Board has been deaf to the demands of Francophones regarding the creation of a school.
+Between 1965 and the establishment of École secondaire Le Caron, francophone students of Penetanguishene were unable to pursue their students fully in French.
+In 1976, a student, Denise Jaiko, of the now-closed Penetanguishene Secondary School (PSS) began a campaign to improve francophone learning conditions.
+In response, the Simcoe County School Board formed an internal and an external committee to evaluate the issue.
+The internal committee recommended the establishment of a francophone pavilion within PSS, and the external committee recommended the construction of a distinct francophone school.
+The school board did not act on these recommendations.

-The tone rose sharply in September 1979, a few months before the referendum on sovereignty in Quebec, when French speakers in the Penetanguishene region opened the École secondaire de la Huronie, a parallel and illegal school.
-This "school of resistance" included 54 students from grades 9 to 13.
-This school only existed for one year, but became the symbol of the struggle for the flourishing of Franco-Ontarian culture.
+In September 1979, a few months before the referendum on sovereignty in Quebec, French speakers in the Penetanguishene region opened the École secondaire de la Huronie, a parallel and illegal school.
+This "school of resistance" included 56 students from Grades 9 to 13.
+This school only existed for one year, but became the symbol of the struggle for Franco-Ontarian culture.

 The dispute culminated in a legal battle that ended in two stages.
-First, in 1980, when an agreement in principle with the province and the school board led to a school.
-Built between 1980 and 1981, Le Caron secondary school could finally open on April 23, 1982.
-At the same time, in July 1986, the Ontario Superior Court ruled in favor of Jacques Marchand in his 1984 lawsuit against the province and the school board, culminating in the Sirois judgment.
-The ruling forced Ontario to invest $ 5.7 million to expand the Le Caron School so that it could offer services equivalent to those provided to the English-speaking majority.
+First, in 1980, when an agreement between the province and the school board led to a school.
+On April 23, 1980, the Ontario government allotted $500,000 for a French-language school in Penetanguishene, and Le Caron was built between 1980 and 1981 and opened on April 23, 1982.
+Second, in July 1986, the Ontario Superior Court ruled in favor of Jacques Marchand in his 1984 lawsuit against the province and the school board, culminating in the Sirois judgment.
+In this lawsuit, Marchand, a father to two children attending Le Caron, demanded educational services for francophone children equivalent to those offered in English.
+The ruling forced Ontario to invest $5.7 million to expand the Le Caron School.
+After the expansion, Le Caron was inaugurated for a second time on April 24, 1990.